 Within the European Union (EU)

-- Extended Producer Responsibility on Textiles: The Extended Producer Responsibility (EPR) aims to reduce industry waste.
-The regulations also aim to hold brands accountable for the environmental impact of their items.
+- Extended Producer Responsibility on Textiles: The Extended Producer Responsibility (EPR) regulations aim to reduce industry waste and hold brands accountable for their items' environmental impact.

-- Corporate Sustainability Due Diligence Directive: The Corporate Sustainability Due Diligence Directive (CSDDD) ensures that environmental and human rights due diligence is enacted across the whole supply chain of businesses.
+- Corporate Sustainability Due Diligence Directive: The Corporate Sustainability Due Diligence Directive (CSDDD) ensures that environmental and human rights due diligence are enacted across the whole supply chain of businesses.

 - Corporate Sustainability Reporting Directive: The Corporate Sustainability Reporting Directive (CSRD) mandates that businesses of all sizes report their environmental and social activities, which are then subject to audits.

-- Eco-Design for Sustainable Products Regulation: The Eco-Design for Sustainable Products Regulation (ESPR) aims to maximise sustainability through a focus upon the areas of resource use, repairs and circularity.
-This regulation mandates a ‘Product Passport’ being included with items to ensure consumers are able to make informed decisions.
+- Eco-Design for Sustainable Products Regulation: The Eco-Design for Sustainable Products Regulation (ESPR) aims to maximise sustainability by focusing on resource use, repairs and circularity.
+This regulation mandates that a ‘Product Passport’ be included with items to ensure consumers can make informed decisions.

 Such actioned and proposed regulations within the EU inevitably mean that greenwashing will no longer be an option for fashion businesses.
-The EU’s holistic strategy will transform the way in which clothing is produced, distributed and disposed; thus paving the way to a circular, and more sustainable fashion industry.
+The EU’s holistic strategy will transform how clothing is produced, distributed, and disposed of, thus paving the way to a circular and more sustainable fashion industry.

-- Fashion Sustainability and Social Accountability Act: This proposed legislation focuses upon larger companies and mandates that fashion companies map their supply chains, whilst addressing the broader environmental and social impacts of their operations.
+- Fashion Sustainability and Social Accountability Act: This proposed legislation focuses on larger companies and mandates that fashion companies map their supply chains whilst addressing their operations' broader environmental and social impacts.

-- Fashioning Accountability and Building Real Institutional Change Act (FABRIC Act): The FABRIC Act is federal legislation that focuses upon protecting workers within the US textiles and fashion industry through fair working conditions, fair pay and safe working conditions.
+- Fashioning Accountability and Building Real Institutional Change Act (FABRIC Act): The FABRIC Act is federal legislation that protects US textiles and fashion industry workers through fair working conditions, fair pay and safe working conditions.

-5 steps fashion businesses must take to ensure compliance with ESG regulations
+5 steps fashion companies must take to improve their ESG performance and reporting

-In order for fashion businesses to mitigate the detrimental effects of climate change, bolster their ESG performance to meet growing regulatory requirements - they must:
+For fashion businesses to mitigate the detrimental effects of climate change and bolster their ESG performance to meet growing regulatory requirements - they must:

 1. Utilise sustainability software

-Supply chain analysis allows businesses within the fashion industry to identify any risks or opportunities related to sustainability and ESG; such as incentivising key areas of the wider supply chain to utilise green energy.
-A highly useful component embedded within Plan A’s decarbonisation software is a suppliers module, which allows businesses to map out their supply chain and identify key opportunities and risks related to sustainability.
+Supply chain analysis allows businesses within the fashion industry to identify any ESG risks or opportunities, such as incentivising key areas of the wider supply chain to utilise green energy.
+A beneficial component embedded within Plan A’s carbon management software is a suppliers module, which allows businesses to map out their supply chain and identify key opportunities and risks related to sustainability.

 3. Undergo a life cycle analysis